AlyonaGN/study-app/README.md

 7. Prettier to improve code formatting

 Note:
 I noticed that if you hit the sort button multiple times in a row (~3-4 times), it can cause a buggy behaviour.
-This is a know bug, plan to take a look into it :)
+This is a known bug, plan to take a look into it :)

 ## Next Steps